unahouExosite/docs/widget/README.md

 ![User Input Example 1](images/user_input_example1.png) ![User Input Example 2](images/user_input_example2.png)

 To read data from the platform, a widget may read data passed from the [portal resources](#portal-resources) argument to the widget function.
-Note that you have to select a Data Source to see any output listed.
+Note that you have to select a Data Source in the widget configuration to see any output listed.

 ```javascript
 function(container, portal) {